davimaciel1/amazon_lovable_frontend/replit.md

 # Overview

-This is an Amazon Seller SaaS platform that provides comprehensive business intelligence and analytics for Amazon sellers.
-The system integrates with Amazon's SP-API and Advertising API to deliver real-time sales data, inventory management, product analytics, and advertising metrics through a unified dashboard interface.

-The platform consists of multiple interconnected components including a main backend API server, an AI query interface, a code quality orchestration system (CEREBRO), and various frontend interfaces, all centered around a PostgreSQL database containing synchronized Amazon data.
+This project is an Amazon Seller SaaS platform providing business intelligence and analytics for Amazon and Mercado Livre sellers.
+It integrates with Amazon's SP-API and Advertising API to offer real-time sales, inventory, product, and advertising metrics through a unified dashboard.
+The platform includes a multi-component backend with an AI query interface, a code quality orchestration system (CEREBRO), and a React-based frontend, all utilizing a PostgreSQL database for synchronized Amazon data.
+The ambition is to provide comprehensive data insights to empower sellers.

 # User Preferences